MonkeyBars3k/ReaScripts/README.md

 - **Reglue**: Run a Superglue Glue script on items restored from a Superitem (i.e. Edit mode)
 - **Restored items**: Contained items which reappear after running an Edit or Unglue script on a Superitem
 - **Sibling**: Pooled copy of a Superitem – Edit any Sibling, and all its Sibling and Ancestor Superitems get updated as well.
-- **Sizing Region**: Special white region created to alert user to the Edited Superitem's bounds and make it easy to resize on Reglue
+- **Sizing Region**: Special white region created by Superglue upon Editing a Superitem to alert user to the Edited Superitem's bounds and make it easy to resize on Reglue
 - **Smart Action**: Superglue script that tries to guess the user's intention from the item selection – sometimes you'll be prompted for an action choice or warned that none can be determined automagically.
 - **Superitem**: The resulting "container item" after Supergluing – really just a Reaper item with some data stored in it and which is connected to the Pool's data stored in the project
 - **Unglue**: Restore a Superitem into its Contained Items irreversibly/destructively, deleting any connection to their pool and any of the former Superitem's properties